rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> gcd.computeTransitivityDegree()
      Decimal('0.508')

-The outranking relation is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
+The strict outranking relation is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
 Let us furthermore see if there are any cyclic outrankings.

 .. code-block:: pycon